ryanrishi/ryanrishi.com/pages/music.md

 # Music

 ### Senior Recital
 As a music major, I was awarded the opportunity to put on a recital in my senior year.
-It composed of various musical elements including live looping marimba with [Ablteon Live](https://www.ableton.com/), percussion ensemble, _a cappella_, gamelan, and mallet solos.
+It composed of various musical elements including live looping marimba with [Ableton Live](https://www.ableton.com/), percussion ensemble, _a cappella_, gamelan, and mallet solos.

 <VideoContainer
   src="https://www.youtube-nocookie.com/embed/QEQ5AZ_LAlQ"